Safety

 chronic noise

 Unwanted sound that occurs continuously or repeatedly with little interruption.
-Exposure to chronic noise can cause hearing loss.
+Chronic noise exposure can cause hearing loss.

 cilia